 - 4.1 The Chair stated that the preceding opening comments seemed to indicate concern regarding the current effort allocation for 3M shrimp and its lack of success in controlling harvest to ensure levels of mortality below that advised by the Scientific Council.
-He noted general agreement among Parties that options should be examined regarding how to best achieve the goal of a 30,000 mt TAC and urged delegates to be open in their analyses.
-He thanked the delegates who had provided working papers on this subject in advance of the meeting and suggested that these papers be used, in conjunction with information from the Secretariat and the NAFO Conservation and Enforcement Measures, as the basis for initial discussions. - 4.2 There followed a discussion on the current effort allocation system for 3M shrimp.
+He noted general agreement among Parties that options should be examined regarding how to best applying the goal of a 30 000 mt TAC and urged delegates to be open in their applying.
+He - achieve the goal of a 30,000 mt TAC and urged delegates to be open in their analyses.
+He thanked the delegates who had provided working papers on this subject in advance of the meeting and suggested that these papers be used, in conjunction with information from the Secretariat and the NAFO Conservation and Enforcement Measures, as the basis for initial - 4.2 There followed a discussion on the current effort allocation system for 3M shrimp.
 Some Parties expressed the opinion that such a system of management could not succeed because it failed to take into account the ability of vessels to improve productivity and, thus, catch levels.
 It was noted that a TAC system provided concrete, scientifically based limits on catch that made such considerations unnecessary.
-Other delegates supported a continued use of the effort system, pointing out that it is premature to shift to TAC system, as any consideration on factors which caused the failure of current system including overfishing by Contracting Parties or one Party under the objection or "flag hopping" had not been conducted yet.
+Other delegates supported a continued - use of the effort system, pointing out that it is premature to shift to TAC system, as any consideration on factors which caused the failure of current system including overfishing by Contracting Parties or one Party under the objection or "flag hopping" had not been conducted yet.
 The opinion was expressed that with proper regulation and reporting (e.g., through enhanced monitoring) the effort allocation system could be made effective.